arublevsky/SoundMastery/README.md

 3a.
 Run `run.ps1` to start webpack dev server with API host.

 3b.
-Run `build.ps1 -target DeployDocker` to run the whole application in docker (atm postgress is used as a database engine)
+Run `build.ps1 -target DeployDocker` to run the whole application in docker (atm postgress is used as a database engine).
+Note: docker deploy uses production webpack configuration, adjust server URL to point to the local server.
+See `webpack.prod.js`.

 4. Setup SSL certificate